Swedish vodka – a constantly evolving product

 Sweden belongs to the so-called vodka belt, both culturally and geographically.
 Until the middle of the 1990s, hard liquor accounted for more than 50 percent of the total sales of spirits in the country, except for a temporary decline in the 1960s.
 Product types and varieties are constantly changing, and the development of technology and raw materials lead to new beverage trends.

 Vodka production has gone through substantial changes since the 19th century.
-Traditionally, spirits on sale in Sweden were divided into three categories: clear spirits, flavored spirits (including aquavit) and international spirits.
+Traditionally, Swedish spirits were divided into three categories: clear spirits, flavored spirits (including aquavit) and international spirits.
 Later, vodka was added as a separate category.

 In the 19th century, before the industry was centralized, Sweden had many hard liquor producers who offered a wide range of local varieties.
 L.O.
 Smith, who was the main liquor manufacturer, left a considerable mark on the Swedish beverage industry.
 He developed his Absolut Renat Brännvin based on contemporary research, using a distillation method that purified the liquor ten times.
-Renat Brännvin became the company Reymersholmsbolaget’s signature product.
+Renat Brännvin became the signature product of his company Reymersholmsbolaget.

 Vodka made with cellulose